A Monster in Paris: Production

 Aristide Bruant dans son cabaret, poster by Toulouse-Lautrec (1892).
 Bruant's stage costume inspires Francoeur's disguise in the film.

 Director Bibo Bergeron conceived the project for A Monster in Paris in 1993, when he created his own studio, Bibo Films, which produced television series and advertising films; but he only really launched the project in 2005, towards the end of his stay in the United States, where he worked for DreamWorks Animation from 1997 to 2005.
 Bergeron wanted to make a film halfway between big American productions and arthouse films, and wanted to make it in France using his company Bibo Films.
-The first element of the movie decided was the setting; Paris, in the beginning of the 20th century, for which Bergeron gathered abundant documentation.
+The first element of the movie decided was the setting; Paris, at the beginning of the 20th century, for which Bergeron gathered abundant documentation.
 Very early on, he had in mind the principle of a film close to a musical, as well as the concept of the central character, a monster with a big heart.
 Bergeron wrote alone a first synopsis of the scenario in August 2005, then he reworked it with Stéphane Kazandjian and together reached the first usable version of the scenario in the summer of 2006.
 In October 2005, Bergeron contacted singer Matthieu Chedid to compose the music for the film; Chedid came into contact with Vanessa Paradis shortly after, and the two artists worked together on the composition and recording of the soundtrack.

 Soon after, visual aspects of the film were worked on for a year and a half.
-Bergeron says he was mainly influenced by Franquin the graphics of the characters, and draws his inspiration from impressionist painters like Alfred Sisley for the color moods and decorations.
+Bergeron says he was mainly influenced by Franquin's graphics of the characters, and draws his inspiration from impressionist painters like Alfred Sisley for the color moods and decorations.
 The appearance and gestures of the monster and the singer Lucille are respectively inspired by those of Matthieu Chedid and Vanessa Paradis, who lend them their voices in the French dubbing.
 The visual design of a touching monster turns out to be tricky.
 Its final appearance is the result of contributions from several members of the team: its grasshopper appearance was an idea from a designer on the team, while Bibo Bergeron had the idea of taking inspiration from the cabaret singer's costume.
 Aristide Bruant for the disguise Lucille made for him.